California father and 10-year-old son arrested after the child shot and killed another boy, deputies say - KESQ

 Deputies also detained Davis’ 10-year-old son, who had taken a gun from inside his dad’s vehicle when he went to get his father cigarettes, deputies said.

-The 10-year-old bragged that his father had a gun before he “proceeded to shoot the victim once and ran into a nearby apartment,” deputies said.
+The son bragged that his father had a gun before he “proceeded to shoot the victim once and ran into a nearby apartment,” deputies said.
+The sheriff’s office did not say how the 10-year-old suspect and the victim might have known each other.

 “Detectives located a firearm in a nearby trashcan, where Davis is believed to have tried to dispose of it,” the sheriff’s office said.

-The 10-year-old boy was arrested on suspicion of murder and taken to the Sacramento County Youth Detention Facility, deputies said.
+The 10-year-old son was arrested on suspicion of murder and taken to the Sacramento County Youth Detention Facility, deputies said.

 His father, Davis, faces several felony firearm-related charges, as well as charges of child endangerment and accessory after the fact, deputies said.

-Davis is being held on $500,000 bail and is scheduled to appear in court on January 3, according to the sheriff’s office.
+Arkete Davis is being held on $500,000 bail and is scheduled to appear in court on January 3, according to the sheriff’s office.
+It was not immediately clear if the father had retained an attorney.

+Firearms have become the No. 1 killer of US children, surpassing motor vehicle accidents, which had long been the leading cause of death among America’s youth.

 The-CNN-Wire